mesosphere/dcos-docs-site/pages/1.12/security/ent/perms-reference/index.md

 ## <a name="admin-router"></a>Admin Router Permissions

 Most HTTP requests made to a DC/OS cluster pass through Admin Router.
-For many HTTP endpoints Admin Router performs authorization itself.
+For many HTTP endpoints the Admin Router performs authorization itself.
 For example, the DC/OS user identified by `uid` must have `full` access to the protected resource `dcos:adminrouter:package` in order to be able to access the DC/OS package API through Admin Router.